marini-pietro/Tracer/README.md

 The literal and graphical information presented in this app about Yu-Gi-Oh!, including card images, the attribute, level/rank and type symbols, and card text, is copyright 4K Media Inc, a subsidiary of Konami Digital Entertainment, Inc.
 This app is not produced by, endorsed by, supported by, or affiliated with 4k Media or Konami Digital Entertainment.
-This app is only meant as a free to use tool to make creating combo sheets easier, other than donation there is no way for the author snd contributors to profit and there will never be.
+This app is only meant as a free to use tool to make creating combo sheets easier, other than donations there is no way for the author and contributors to profit and there will never be.

 ## Contact